deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

    A WFS resource is connected to any number of feature store resources

 .. tip::
-  In order to fully master deegree WFS configuration, you will have to read chapter :ref:`anchor-configuration-featurestore` as well.
+  In order to fully master deegree WFS configuration, you will have to understand :ref:`anchor-configuration-featurestore` as well.

 The only mandatory option is ``QueryCRS``, therefore, a minimal WFS configuration example looks like this: